adobe/spectrum-css/components/backgroundlayers/README.md

 # @spectrum-css/backgroundlayers

-> The Spectrum CSS background layers is a set of utility classes used to apply Spectrum 2 app framing.
+> The Spectrum CSS background layers displays Spectrum 2 app framing using a set of custom properties.
 Consult design documentation for further usage and infomation.

-To use these classes add the approproate layers and contexts class to the element that the background styling should be applied.
-Make note of the context when determing the correct class to use.
+To use these custom properties include `@import "../../tools/background-layer-props.css";` with in the css file.

-Editing Context Classes:
+Editing Context:
-- `spectrum-BackgroundLayers--elevated`
+- `--bg-color-elevated`
-- `spectrum-BackgroundLayers--layer2`
+- `--bg-color-layer-2`
-- `spectrum-BackgroundLayers--layer1`
+- `--bg-color-layer-1`
-- `spectrum-BackgroundLayers--pasteboard`
+- `--bg-color-pasteboard`

-Browsing Context Classes:
+Browsing Context:
-- `spectrum-BackgroundLayers--elevated`
+- `--bg-color-elevated`
-- `spectrum-BackgroundLayers--layer1`
+- `--bg-color-layer-1`
-- `spectrum-BackgroundLayers--base`
+- `--bg-color-base`

 This package is part of the [Spectrum CSS project](https://github.com/adobe/spectrum-css).